holaplex/hub-docs/docs/hub/developers/mint-to-collection-api.md

 Minting to a Collection via API
 ============

-Hub's API can be used to create a verified collection and then mint a token into that collection, on both Solana and Polygon.
+Hub's API can be used to create a verified collection on Solana and then mint a token into that collection, compressed or uncompressed.

 ## Step 1: Authenticate